 The second stage is to make a decision when a place is available.
 To grasp a better knowledge of the assessment procedure, visit our 143 visa immigration agent.

 Furthermore, the applicant for a Contributory Parent Visa Subclass 143 has the option for processing priority.
 Processing priority refers to the process where certain visa applications are considered first irrespective of the time when they were filed.
 Priority processing is a complicated procedure that requires experienced help; we recommend you get in touch with our 143 visa consultants for counseling and a successful visa process.

 There are several reasons as to why a visa application may get rejected.
 Some of the reasons are:

 If you need expert assistance to make this complicated journey easier, get in touch with our registered migration agents and immigration team.

+We also offer student visa, temporary graduate visa, skill shortage visa, and skilled independent visa more.
 E-Help has the right expertise to help you complete your application smoothly and accurately.
 For stress-free visa immigration and priority processing, contact our experienced 143 visa immigration agents.

 Suite 1, Level 15 Corporate Center One, 2 Corporate Court, Bundall QLD 4217